damymetzke/reduce/README.md

 simplicity.
 Simplicity really entails 2 things.
 One of which is simplicity in technology.
 Reduce is built using a server-first architecture, using HTMX sparingly where appropriate.
 This means the resulting system is much more robust, reducing bugs, security issues, and maintainment cost.
-Another way reduce is simple is in how you use it.
+Another way Reduce is simple is in how you use it.
 Data has limited scope in what it can store.
 The same data is simple, such that it can creatively be used for multiple use cases.
 Reduce won't do much without your knowledge.
 Beyond internal backups, it won't change anything until you take some action.
 This means you won't have to worry about what happens when you're not looking.
 Because of